xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onPlayerKill
 Executes the skill when the mob kills a player.
+> The associated [@trigger] is the player that has been killed
 ```yml
 EXAMPLE_MOB:
   Type: CHICKEN